felipebizz/knapsack-challenge/README.md

 # Mobiquity Packaging challenge.

-To solve the Knapsack problem, I decided to implement a Strategy Pattern and a Dynamic Programming Algorithm.
+_To solve the Knapsack problem, I decided to implement a Strategy Pattern and a Dynamic Programming Algorithm._

  **Dynamic Programming Algorithm:**

  Dynamic programming is when you use solutions to smaller subproblems in order to solve a larger problem.

  This is easiest to implement recursively because you usually think of such solutions in terms of a recursive function.
-An iterative implementation is usually preferred though, because it takes less time and memory
+An iterative implementation is usually preferred though, because it takes less time and memory.

  **Strategy Pattern:**